equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 ## Scanning with Snyk

-Snyk has a SATS (Static Application Security Testing) module, let's try it.
+Snyk has a SAST (Static Application Security Testing) module, let's try it.

 -- Now you --

-- Assuming you are int he folder `ex-03/src` and that the Snyk token has been aquired for the active terminal session.
+- Assuming you are int he folder `ex-03/src` and that the Snyk token has been acquired for the active terminal session.
 - Do `snyk code test` and explore results

   ```shell